delay4now/main/gandhi-quotes-01.md

 ### Remark on the Quote
 As noted in earlier remarks, for Gandhi the integrity of the path mattered far more than the allure of any end, however just.

 Modern philosophers have repeatedly raised similar concerns about the aftermath of revolutions.
 For example, Slavoj Žižek discusses this issue in [this talk](https://www.youtube.com/watch?v=U7JgfB8PaAk).
-The French Revolution provides a vivid illustration: the uprising of the commoners against the monarchy and aristocracy unleashed a wave of popular violence.
-Initially fueled by demands for liberty and equality, the movement soon became bloodthirsty, culminating in the widespread use of the guillotine.
-This violent phase, known as the [Reign of Terror](https://en.wikipedia.org/wiki/Reign_of_Terror) (1793–1794), eventually ended through exhaustion, political infighting, and the collapse of revolutionary leadership.
+The French Revolution illustrates this vividly: the uprising of the commoners against the monarchy and aristocracy unleashed a wave of popular violence.
+Initially fueled by demands for liberty and equality, the masses soon became bloodthirsty, culminating in the widespread use of the guillotine.
+This violent phase, known as the [Reign of Terror](https://en.wikipedia.org/wiki/Reign_of_Terror) (1793–1794), eventually ended in a combination of exhaustion, political infighting, and the collapse of the revolutionary leadership.

-Gandhi seems to have been acutely aware of this risk.
-His actions, such as personally fasting to restrain popular unrest, reflect his foresight and his focus on preparing people for moral and spiritual self-governance, rather than merely achieving independence.
-It seems to me that the quality of the individual and collective character was his true goal, and that political freedom was meaningful only if grounded in ethical and spiritual development.
+Gandhi seems to have been acutely aware of this concern, and his actions, such as personally fasting to restrain popular unrest, reflect his foresight and his focus on preparing the people for moral and spiritual self-governance, rather than focusing solely on attaining independence.
+It seems to me that political freedom was meaningful to Gandhi only if it was grounded in ethical and spiritual development of the masses.

 ## Pursuit of Opportunity